No Cosmic Rays from Curvature Oscillations during Structure Formation with $F(R)$-gravity: Particle production in the spike region

 In this case we expect that the energetic particle production may still take place only in the small vicinities of the point sources, i.e. in very small spherical regions of radius $1/m$.
 Therefore, the total number of produced particles is suppressed by a very small number $n/m^3$ where $n$ is the matter number density.
 For the energy density we get the estimate \be \rho \sim \frac{M^4 \,n}{m^3}=N^2 \rho_{m0} \,\frac{H_0^2}{m_0\,m}\l\frac{\rho_{m0}}{\rho_c}\r^{-2n}, \ee where $m_0$ is the mass of particle populating the contracting object (region).
 For the interesting astrophysical objects and any regions dominated by baryons one puts $m_0\sim1$\,GeV.
 Then for the close to critical density and the scalaron mass $m\sim 10^{13}$ GeV we obtain $\rho\sim 10^{-92}~ {\rm GeV/(cm^2\,s)}$ which is too small number to talk about.

 Note in passing, though we discussed the particle production from one spike, the consideration of a sequence of several spikes does not significantly change the result.
-One more comment concerns the contraction of dark matter dominated region.
-To the case of particle-like dark matter (e.g. weakly interaction massive particles) the estimate \eqref{CR-density} is fully applicable with $m_0$ referring to the dark matter particle mass.
-The case of homogeneous scalar field playing the role of dark matter is inconsistent \cite{Appleby:2009uf} with stability of the studied in \cite{Arbuzova:2012su, Arbuzova:2013ina} $F(R)$-gravity \eqref{FR} at small $R$ and is beyond the scope of this paper.
+Another comment concerns the contraction of dark matter dominated region.
+To the case of particle-like dark matter (e.g. weakly interaction massive particles) the estimate \eqref{CR-density} is applicable with $m_0$ referring to the dark matter particle mass.
+Say, for the galactic dark matter particle heavier than 1 eV the size of its wave packet (de Broglie wavelength corresponding to the average velocity $10^{-3}$) is smaller than the distance between particles, hence the homogeneous description fails.
+This problem is expected to be generic for $F(R)$ gravity models constructed to describe the dark energy.
+Typically, the effective scalaron mass can vary with the background matter density by many orders of magnitude.
+This happens because $F(R)$ functions contain two different mass scales: the present day Hubble parameter and the maximal scalaron mass which must be introduced to avoid singularities \cite{Appleby:2009uf}.
+The latter is bounded from below as $m\gtrsim 10^5$ GeV \cite{Arbuzova:2011fu}.
+Therefore, the scalaron degree of freedom can possess the similar dynamics including the non-linear oscillations (spike region).
+In this region the validity of the homogeneous description is questioned.
+Note that the same problem is also inherent in chameleon models \cite{Khoury:2013yya,Burrage:2017qrf}.